Patrizia Reggiani: Prison time

 In 1997, Patrizia Reggiani was sentenced to 29 years in prison for arranging the killing.
-She then asked that her conviction be overturned, claiming a brain tumor had affected her personality.
+She asked that her conviction be overturned, claiming that a brain tumor had affected her personality.
 In 2000, an appeals court in Milan upheld the conviction but reduced the sentence to 26 years.
 In 2000, she tried to commit suicide by hanging herself with a bed sheet, but she was found by prison guards.

 In 2005, despite rules against prison pets, Patrizia's legal team convinced the prison to allow her pet ferret to live with her.
 In October 2011, she became eligible for parole under a work-release programme but refused, saying, "I've never worked in my life, and I'm certainly not going to start now."
 With credit for good behavior, she was released in October 2016, after 18 years in prison.

 Documentary

-In 2020 Jovica Nonkovic made the documentary Lady Gucci - La storia di Patrizia Reggiani, where Reggiani tells her perspective of the story.
+In 2020, Jovica Nonkovic made the documentary Lady Gucci – La storia di Patrizia Reggiani, where Reggiani tells her perspective of the story.

 In popular culture

-The film House of Gucci (2021) is based on Patrizia Reggiani's marriage and the murder of her ex-husband Maurizio Gucci played by Adam Driver.
-It was directed by Ridley Scott and starred singer and actress Lady Gaga as Reggiani.
+The film House of Gucci (2021) is based on Patrizia Reggiani's marriage to and murder of Maurizio Gucci.
+It starred singer and actress Lady Gaga as Reggiani and Adam Driver as Gucci, and was directed by Ridley Scott.
 The film was announced in November 2019.
 In March 2021, Reggiani praised the casting of Lady Gaga in the film, saying that she looks like her, but expressed annoyance that Gaga did not meet her before accepting the role.
 Gaga stated in interviews that she had no interest in "colluding" with Reggiani, but her heart "goes out to her daughters...
 I do care deeply that this must be very painful for them."